Paul Mitchell Pro Tools Express Ion Unclipped 3-in-1 Curling Wand Review

 Curl quality and hold

-The ceramic barrels heat evenly and create smooth, defined curls that brush into soft waves without obvious creases.
-The clipless design avoids clamp marks, which helps styles look polished rather than crunchy.
+The ceramic barrels heat consistently and create smooth, defined curls that can be brushed out into soft waves without obvious creases.
+The clipless design helps avoid clamp marks, so styles look polished and modern.

 Speed and temperature